Majuli – World’s Largest River Island of Brahmaputra

 Most remarkable item in the museum is a woven ivory mat about 6 X 3 ft.
 There are huge brass and silver utensils that were used by the various Gurus of the Satra.
 There is a pair of huge sleepers made of wood and we were told that one of the Gurus was a huge man.
 Then there are a couple of pairs made of ivory.
 You look at these opulent items and you wonder how rich the place must be when the Ashram gurus had such precious items at their disposal.

-There is nothing much to see in Majuli, but here are a few reason that can make you spend a few days there.
-This is one of the most pollution free places in the world as it is completely surrounded by river.
+There is nothing much to see in Majuli, but here are a few reasons that can make you spend a few days there.
+This is one of the most pollution free places in the world as it is completely surrounded by the river.
 And has hardly any polluting elements within the island.
-For the same reason it is home to many species of birds.
+For the same reason, it is home to many species of birds.
 If you sit on the side of a road you would find many varieties of birds and butterflies playing all around you.
 Early morning, you can walk around the various water bodies that dot the island.
-You will get a feast of known and not so well known varieties of both birds and butterflies.
+You will get a feast of known and not so well-known varieties of both birds and butterflies.
 Lot of migratory birds also visit the island during winter months.